superdaminou/ProjetProg/README.txt

 - cmake ..

 By now Makefiles should be created.
-Then, to create executables :
+Then, to create executable and libgrid.a (grid library) :

 - make